csiebler/azure-machine-learning-mlops-workshop/deployment-using-cli/README.md

 <details>
   <summary>:white_check_mark: See YAML pipeline solution!</summary>

 In Azure DevOps, goto Pipelines and create a new pipeline.
 Select `Azure Repos Git` and select your project's repo.
-Then select Start pipeline and replace its code with the following pipeline code:
+Then select Start pipeline and replace its code with the following pipeline code (alternatively, you can just point to the pipeline under `deployment-using-cli/solution/deploy_model.yml`):

 ```yaml
 # Disabled for the sake of this workshop